-Incentives are at the core of understanding human behavior, and as such are at the core of understanding why people do what they do.
-Understanding this can help us to learn how to motivate people to do things we want them to do.
+Incentives are at the core of understanding human behavior.
+Indeed, they are at the very core of understanding why people do what they do.
+For this reason, understanding incentives will help us learn how to motivate people to what we want them to do.

 For the purposes of social engineering, it is easy to break the incentives into three separate categories: